-In compliance with the Higher Education Amendments of 1998 (Section 668.22).
-Willamette University's policy for adjusting tuition and fees due to a withdrawal is as follows:
+In compliance with the Higher Education Amendments of 1998 (Section 668.22), Willamette University's policy for adjusting tuition and fees due to a withdrawal is as follows:

-- A student's withdrawal date is the date the student began the institution's withdrawal process or officially notified the institution of intent to withdraw; or the midpoint of the period for a student who leaves without notifying the institution.
+- A student's withdrawal date is the date the student officially notified the Registrar’s Office of their intent to withdraw.

 - Withdrawing students are responsible for applicable room and meal plan charges through the date they checked out of their campus housing with Housing & Community Life.
 Please review the Housing & Community Life Handbook for additional information on canceling a housing contract or apartment lease and prorated housing and meal plan charges.

 - Health insurance charges and student body fees will not be refunded to withdrawing students.

 - In the case of a student's death during a term, a full tuition refund will be granted to the student's estate.

 Student Accounts Refunds:

 Students who withdraw and have received financial aid will receive their refund after the required portion of their financial aid is returned to the aiding programs in accordance with federal guidelines.
 The required portion of financial aid that is returned to the aiding programs is calculated as follows: